Horse Inside out

 The performance installation lasts 15 minutes.
-However, moving the audience into a radically different world and consciousness, Horse Inside Out was designed as an independent work to be experienced at an art museum.
-Shifting the visitors’ perception and awaking the senses, Horse Inside Out is an exploration into how museums can be experienced in new ways.
+Moving the audience into a radically different world and consciousness, Horse Inside Out was designed as an independent work to be experienced at an art museum.
+Shifting the visitors’ perception and awaking the senses, Horse Inside Out is also an exploration into how museums can be experienced in new ways.

 The Audience said:

 “Amazing to able to create a whole new world inside out mundane reality.
 A small space but a big world.
 Meeting yourself and your boundaries, and the opportunity to let go of them and listen to your inner animal – and the whole time feeling safe and secure to explore.”

 “Thanks for showing me that my heart is wild and untamed in a world where my longing fingertips often must remain in my pockets.”

 “… I have never tried a so intense “artificial” experience that felt so real.
 Wish that you could experience such a wild, all-engulfing performance installation more often.
 Would really like to experience more of Wunderland – a very apt name.”

 “… if I think of the inside of a horse, my thoughts are automatically led to the Trojan horse, and a way of hiding while infiltrating an impregnable city wall.
 The perfect method to gain enter the heart (!) of any city, any human centre … If you allow yourself to surrender to sensuousness and physical unraveling, this installation has the potential to transform your approach to the physical world that surrounds you.” – Kulturleben